-Given this short attention span, and the fact that the human brain processes visuals 60,000 times faster than text, using compelling images & visuals in your email newsletters can be an effective way to appeal to your readers and get them to click-through.
+Given this short attention span, and the fact that the human brain processes visuals 60,000 times faster than text, using compelling images and visuals in your email newsletters can be an effective way to appeal to your readers and get them to click through.

-Campaign Monitor customer BuzzFeed does a great job of this with their weekly Food newsletter.
+BuzzFeed does a great job of this with their weekly Food newsletter:

 As you can see, they accompany every story in their email newsletter with a high-quality visual that gets people excited about the recipes and what they can cook up.

-So when creating your next email newsletter, make sure to include high-quality images of the products or services you offer.
-This will help get your key messages across even if people only skim the email and don’t read all the text.
+When creating your next email newsletter, make sure to include high-quality images of the products or services you offer.
+This will help get your key messages across, even if people only skim the email and don’t read all the text.

 5. Include benefit-focused headings and body copy for each content piece

-In order to get people to click-through from your newsletter, you need to tell them exactly what benefit they are going to get from doing so.
+In order to get people to click through from your newsletter, you need to tell them exactly what benefit they’re going to get from doing so.